Please note that this article contains affiliate links, read disclosures here.

 As a reminder of my previous points, take a good hard look at the following costs that you pay:

 - Monthly extras

 - Lifestyle upgrades

-My method of controlling the larger and recurring expenses in my budget have resulted in more savings and an easier way of living.
+My method of controlling the larger and recurring expenses in my budget have resulted in an easier way of living.

 In my situation, I don’t feel restricted because this is just a way of life for me.
 It has allowed my household to save often and life is easier as a result.
 As crazy as it sounds, the less you spend, the less complicated your life is…#truth

 Read more about my mission HERE.

 Ways to stretch your money further + earn extra cash:

 Ebates – receive $10 when you spend $25 (online/in-store shopping)